open-power/hostboot/src/usr/diag/prdf/common/plat/p10/ClockDomainAnalysis.md

 }
 ```

+### Important note regarding integrated spare clock configurations

+Unlike Denali, which has redundant clock cards, Everest has two clocks soldered
+on the backplane.
+Our service strategy is to only replace the backplane when
+both clocks are bad or if a clock is the root cause of a system checkstop
+attention.

+Note that even though you would expect the system to checkstop when both clocks
+go bad, there is a window early in the IPL, before the SMP buses are trained,
+where the PLLs can generate a psuedo clock from its VCO.
+In which case, Hostboot
+PRD will have to explicitly check if both clocks are bad.

 ## RCS Transient Error Recovery

 Some failover events could be caused by transient soft errors.
 When PRD detects